 The effect of nitrogen fertilizer levels on nitrogen use efficiency in the first and second growing seasons is presented in Table 11.
 The obtained results showed that applying 45 kg N/fad produced the highest nitrogen use efficiency.
 The average of the two seasons was 25.11 kg of grains per kg of nitrogen.

 The obtained results also revealed that applying nitrogen fertilizer at the rate of 135 kg N/fad decreased the nitrogen use efficiency to 16.41 kg grains per kg of nitrogen.
-It could be concluded from these results that to obtain the high grain yield in sandy soils, N level must be increased up to 90-135 kg N/fad.
+It could be concluded from these results that to obtain the high grain yield in sandy soils, the N level must be increased up to 90-135 kg N/fad.

-Results obtained by Moll et al (1982) showed that nitrogen use efficiency in maize ranged between 20 and 32 kg grain per one kg of soil nitrogen, when applied at 225 kg N/ha.
+Results obtained by Moll et al (1982) showed that nitrogen use efficiency in maize ranged between 20 and 32 kg grain per one kg of soil nitrogen when applied at 225 kg N/ha.
 Sisson et al (1991) reported that the efficiency of nitrogen used decreased as nitrogen levels were increased.

 Nitrogen recovery (NRc):